-Before we boarded the train, we takeaway packed lunch at €12 and having it in the train.
+Before we boarded the train, we takeaway packed lunch at €12 and having it on the train.
+The TGV train make 1 stop at Geneve to drop and pickup passenger.
 We arrived at Zermatt very late afternoon, around 6pm.
-Checked-in to the hotel and we went out to get something to eat and walk around this small town.
+Checked-in to the hotel and we went out to get something to eat at McDonalds and walk around this small town.

 The town of Zermatt, while dense, is geographically small.
 There are three main streets which run along the banks of the Matter Vispa, and numerous cross-streets, especially around the station and the church which forms the centre of Zermatt.
 In general anything is at most a thirty-minute walk away.

 The day is getting darker, Zermatt town become a death town.
 Very quiet and everyone are leaving to their home.
 Same goes to us, nothing to do and see during night time, better to rest early for tomorrow activity.

 Day 2 – Zermatt, Switzerland | 26 April 2011

 Early morning we had in-house breakfast.
 Le Petit hotel served quite basic breakfast buffet menu but it’s delicious.
 Had breakfast at the hotel would save more time and cost.
 Switzerland is known as an expensive place, so choose hotel which include breakfast is recommended.

 Zermatt is known throughout the world for its skiing.
 The high altitude results in consistent skiing continuously throughout the summer.
 Skiing in Zermatt is split up into four areas: Sunnegga, Gornergrat, Klein Matterhorn and Schwarzsee.